mraue/pyfact/docs/index.rst

    fits
    map

-The module is splitted in several files according to the functionality for better maintance.
+The module is splitted in several sub-modules according to the functionality for better maintance.

 :doc:`tools`
-  general tools and helpers
+  General tools and helpers
 :doc:`fits`
-  functions to deal with input/output in fits format :doc:`map` functions to deal with the creation of skymaps
+  Functions to deal with input/output in fits format :doc:`map`
+  Functions to deal with the creation of skymaps

 Indices and tables
 ==================